-- ☐ Also explain that: - Jesus modelled pastoral skills in a way that His disciples could easily imitate, - Jesus trained only a few, so that He had time to deal personally with all of them in a loving way, - Jesus made plans with them, to keep them focused on what they would do with the people, - Jesus aimed at social networks instead of individuals when he evangelised - Jesus gave specific commands for His disciples to obey. - Jesus helped them to exercise basic ministry skill.
+- Jesus modelled shepherding skills in a way that His disciples could easily imitate, - Jesus trained only a few, so that He had time to deal personally with all of them in a loving way, - Jesus made plans with them, to keep them focused on what they would do with the people, - Jesus aimed at social networks instead of individuals when he evangelised - Jesus gave specific commands for His disciples to obey. - Jesus helped them to exercise basic ministry skill.

-Skit: "Training Chains"
+Skit: 'Training Chains'

-- ☐ Principle: Set up "training chains" of shepherds who train novice shepherds of new flocks. - Form four groups of volunteers and have the group stand with space between them. - Name the groups Antioch, Ephesus, Colosse and Laodicia. - Have the Antioch group appoint and send "Paul" to Ephesus where he appoints "Timothy" by handing him a Bible. - Have "Epaphras" come from Colosse to Ephesus where Timothy appoints him and sends him back to Colosse. - Have Epaphras go to Laodicia and appoint Nympha. - ☐ Point out that Paul trained Timothy who trained Epaphras who trained Nympha.
+- □ Principle: Set up 'training chains' of shepherds who train novice shepherds of new flocks. - Form four groups of volunteers and have the group stand with space between them. - Name the groups Antioch, Ephesus, Colossae and Laodicea. - Have the Antioch group appoint and send 'Paul' to Ephesus where he appoints 'Timothy' by handing him a Bible. - Have 'Epaphras' come from Colossae to Ephesus where Timothy appoints him and sends him back to Colossae where he appoints Archippus. - Have Archippus go to Laodicea and appoint Nympha. - □ Point out that Paul mentored Timothy who mentored Epaphras who mentored Archippus who mentored Nympha.

-- ☐ Read together in groups - 1.
-2 Timothy 2:2 - 2.
-Colossians 1: 7-8 - 3.
-Colossians 4:12-17. - ☐ Have groups answer this question: What did the apostles do to train new workers? - ☐ After three minutes, let each group report one thing that it found, until the right answers have been reported.
+- □ Read together in groups - 1.
+2 Timothy 2:2.
+Training 'chains'. - 2.
+Colossians 1:1, 7-8.
+Epaphras. - 3.
+Colossians 4:12-17.
+Nympha. - □ Have groups answer this question: What did the apostles do to train new workers? - □ After three minutes, let each group report one thing that it found, until the right answers have been reported.
 Affirm that: - Apostles and shepherds trained new workers on the job. - Apostles and shepherds maintained chains of trainers who trained others in turn.

-- ☐ Have group members read together: - 1.
-1 Timothy 1:3-4 - 2.
-1 Timothy 5:21-22; - 3.
-Titus 1:4-5 - ☐ Have groups answer this question: What is the role of training coordinators? - ☐ After four minutes, let each group report one thing that it found, until the right answers have been reported.
-Affirm that: - Coordinators ensure that new leaders get appointed in new flocks. - Coordinators provide for the training and instruction of novice leaders. - Coordinators seek to get churches planted in every town. - ☐ Also explain that: - Coordinators set up TEEE (theological education and evangelism by extension) programmes. - Coordinators train trainers provide materials and oversee record-keeping. - Coordinators inform congregations about neglected communities so that they can pray. - Coordinators discern when the work is completed in a region (Romans 15:18-21).
+- □ Have group members read together: - 1.
+1 Timothy 1:3-4.
+Exhort, warn, train. - 2.
+1 Timothy 5:21-22.
+Keep the rules without partiality. - 3.
+Titus 1:4-5.
+Put churches in order, appoint elders.

+- □ Have groups answer this question: What is the role of training coordinators? - □ After four minutes, let each group report one thing that it found, until the right answers have been reported.
+Affirm that: - Coordinators ensure that new leaders get appointed in new flocks. - Coordinators provide for the training and instruction of novice leaders. - Coordinators seek to get churches planted in every town. - $\Box$ Also explain that: - Coordinators set up TEEE (theological education and evangelism by extension) programmes. - Coordinators train trainers provide materials and oversee record-keeping. - Coordinators inform congregations about neglected communities so that they can pray. - Coordinators discern when the work is completed in a region (Romans 15:18-21). - $\Box$ If using T&M, then introduce the 'Student Activity Guide' and explain the several sections.